-Physical force Chartist, political exile and delegate to the First Convention.
+Physical force Chartist, political exile and delegate to the First Convention who jointly authored the text of the second petition for the Charter.

-Unlike Stephens, who recanted his Chartism, McDouall remained committed to his beliefs following his release from prison, and was one of those who swung the Chartist movement behind the general strike of 1842, despite the concerns of other Chartist leaders.
+Unlike Stephens, who recanted his Chartism, McDouall remained committed to his beliefs following his release from prison, and was joint author of the text of the Chartist petition of 1842 with Robert Kemp Philp.
+He was also one of the leading Chartist figures most supportive of the general strike wave that year, despite the concerns of other Chartist leaders.

 In 1848, McDouall was arrested again and sentenced to two years in Kirkdale Gaol following the abortive Ashton-under-Lyne rising.
 His family suffered badly through this time, and a daughter, aged 10, died.